 One-half hour before sunrise to one-half hour after sunset.
-Refer to the rough fish section for specific time periods when rough fish may be taken 24 hours per day on South Dakota inland and border waters.
+Refer to the rough fish section for specific time periods when rough fish may be taken.

 LIMITS

 Length limits are the same as for hook and line fishing.
 Daily and possession limits are the same as, and in combination with, hook and line limits.
 Rough fish taken by spearing or archery must be retained.